alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 - Access to the internet to download the third-party dependencies, specifically: TensorFlow Lite Micro, Arm® *Ethos™-U55* NPU driver, and CMSIS.
 Instructions for downloading these are listed under:
   [preparing build environment](./building.md#preparing-build-environment).

+### Third-party build prerequisites

+- The following software is needed by TensorFlow Lite Micro.

+  - xxd
+  - unzip
+  - Python Pillow

+> **Note:** Due to the fast paced nature of development, this list might not be exhaustive.
+Please refer to Tensorflow Lite Micro documentation for more info.

 ## Build options